 The other essential area in migraine pain are the muscles of the jaw.
-Migraine pain will not be solved until the jaw muscle is relaxed.
-Cranial nerves pass under the jaw muscle called the digastric.
-When the digastric muscle gets tight, it presses into the cranial nerves which induces pain signals to the head.
+Migraine pain will not be solved until the digastric jaw muscle is relaxed.
+Cranial nerves pass under the digastric.
+When the digastric muscle gets tight, it can press into the cranial nerves which induces pain signals to the head.
 Tightness in the jaw is connected to muscular inflexibility in the upper body and neck muscles.
 Active Isolated Stretching therapy focuses on the numerous muscles causing migraines.
 Muscles work in groups.
 An advanced practitioner of Active Isolated Stretching is a migraine headache specialist.

 Treating migraines and treating C5, C6 cervical disc disease is part of the same process.
 What helps migraines will also help C5, C6 issues.
-People who suffer from migraines are also affected by cervical neck disorders.
+People who suffer from migraines headaches and C5 C6 issues are also affected by cervical neck issues.
 However, not all people with C5, C6 deterioration will experience migraine headaches.

 Other treatment options for migraines

-Chiropractors have suggested that adjustments will cure C5/C6 abnormalities.
-The outgrowth of C5/C6 disc disease may result in a subluxation, but the cause of the subluxation is tightness in the muscles.
-I am not dismissing the value of chiropractic adjustments.
+Chiropractors have suggested that adjustments will cure C5, C6 abnormalities; That the source of migraine headaches and C5 C6 disc disease may result from a subluxation.
+Unfortunately, chiropractic has not linked the relationship between subluxation and muscle tightness.
 Chiropractic and AIS can work well together.
-But migraine sufferers have tried chiropractic alone and many are still in pain.
-Therefore the new approach is called Active Isolated Stretching which skillfully releases overly tense upper body muscles; getting to the root cause of migraines and C5, C6 cervical disc disease.
+If migraine sufferers have tried chiropractic alone and are still in pain, then the new approach is Active Isolated Stretching which skillfully releases overly tense upper body muscles; getting to the root cause of migraine headaches and C5 C6 cervical disc disease.
 Some will supplement AIS treatment with chiropractic adjustments.
 If they do, the chiropractic adjustments will be more productive after Active Isolated Stretching (AIS first, then chiropractic).
 Others will decide not to follow-up AIS with chiropractic.
-Either way, Active Isolated Stretching will be effective at resolving migraine head pain.
+Either way, Active Isolated Stretching will be effective at resolving migraine headaches and C5 C6 issues.

 How can something so simple as stretching solve migraine headaches?